 GeneCards Summary for PSMB11 Gene

 PSMB11 (Proteasome Subunit Beta 11) is a Protein Coding gene.
-Diseases associated with PSMB11 include Thymus Cancer and Thymoma.
+Diseases associated with PSMB11 include Thymus Cancer.
 Among its related pathways are RET signaling and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include threonine-type endopeptidase activity.
 An important paralog of this gene is PSMB8.